Frequently Asked Questions

-- What is the extent of the problem of slavery?
+- What is the extent of the problem of human trafficking?

-It is impossible to put an accurate figure on slavery but the best global estimate, the Global Estimates of Modern Slavery report, says there are more than 40 million people are enslaved today.
-It is a global crime, affecting almost every country and to the criminal networks responsible, it is is worth tens of billions of dollars every year.
+It is impossible to put an accurate figure on human trafficking but the best global estimate, the Global Estimates of Modern Slavery report, says there are more than 40 million people enslaved today.
+It is a global crime, affecting almost every country and to the criminal networks responsible, it is worth tens of billions of dollars every year.

 - Isn't the main issue one of demand?

 Demand is a crucial factor.
 We do need to change attitudes, cultures and behaviours.
 That is one aspect, and a longer-term ambition.

 We also need to save people who have been trafficked today.
 We cannot wait until we change attitudes on a global scale to save people.